cbnsndwch/portainer-ce-client/README.md

 This project is based in part on the [portainer_api_with_docker_api] package, including some of the contents of this README.md file. `portainer_api_with_docker_api` is licensed under the MIT License.

+For detailed information on additional open source software used in this project, please see the [SBOM](sbom.json) file.

 [portainer_api_with_docker_api]: https://www.npmjs.com/package/portainer_api_with_docker_api